Why are we doing this?

 The focus of this fund is on supporting social action that will build the confidence and knowledge of parents, recognising the critical role parents and primary carers play in children’s development.

-We invite eligible projects based in England to submit a short expression of interest (EOI) by midday, Wednesday 29 March.
+We invited eligible projects based in England to submit a short expression of interest (EOI) by 29 March.

 We are looking to support innovative programmes that: